joipolloi/json-validation-bundle/README.md

 ```

 ### Invalid JSON passed to request

-*request and exception listeners enabled*
+If invalid JSON passed to request and request and exception listeners enabled<br>
+you get response as detailed in [RFC7807](https://tools.ietf.org/html/rfc7807) with header `Content-Type:application/problem+json` and `error` log entry

 ```json
 {
     "detail": "There was a problem with the JSON that was sent with the request",